 - 1/2 teaspoon vanilla extract

-- Place oats in a food processor; cover and pulse until fine; set aside.
-In a bowl, combine the flour, baking powder, baking soda and salt.
+- Pulse oats in a food processor until finely ground; set aside.
+Combine flour, baking powder, baking soda and salt.

-- In a 1-qt. glass jar, layer the oats, flour mixture, chips, almonds, coconut, brown sugar and sugar, packing well between each layer.
-Cover and store in a cool dry place for up to 6 months.
+- In a 1-qt. glass jar, layer oats, flour mixture, chips, almonds, coconut, brown sugar and granulated sugar, packing well between each layer.
+Cover and store in a cool, dry place for up to 6 months.
 Yield: 1 batch (about 4 cups total).

-- To prepare cookies: In a large bowl, cream butter until light and fluffy.
+- To prepare cookies: Preheat oven to 375°.
+Cream butter until light and fluffy.
 Beat in egg and vanilla.
-Add cookie mix and mix well (mixture will be dry).
+Add cookie mixture; blend well (mixture will be dry).
 Drop by rounded tablespoonfuls 2 in. apart onto ungreased baking sheets.
-Bake at 375° for 10-15 minutes or until lightly browned.
-Cool for 2 minutes before removing to wire racks.
-Yield: 2-1/2 dozen.
+Bake until lightly browned, 10-15 minutes.
+Cool 2 minutes before removing to wire racks.